BritishMachineVisionAssociation/BMVC2021/meetings/09-25-Video Understanding.md

 --->

 ## Videos of Talks
-On our BMVA youtube channel there are recorded talks of the slides and speaker from the day [here](https://www.youtube.com/watch?v=uMZ_avMVUgM&list=PLW8VWHVjepItdBf7nDvs5MVMRZrF_l3jO)
+On our BMVA YouTube channel there are recorded talks of the slides and speaker from the day [here](https://www.youtube.com/watch?v=uMZ_avMVUgM&list=PLW8VWHVjepItdBf7nDvs5MVMRZrF_l3jO)

 <div class="container">
 	<div class="row"><div class="col-xs-12 col-lg-10 mx-auto">